deltachat/deltachat-core-rust/deltachat-rpc-server/npm-package/Readme.md

 When you import this package it searches for the rpc server in the following locations and order:
 1. `DELTA_CHAT_RPC_SERVER` environment variable
-2. prebuilds in npm packages
+2. in PATH
+   - unless `DELTA_CHAT_SKIP_PATH=1` is specified
+   - searches in .cargo/bin directory first
-3. in PATH, but there an additional version check is performed
+   - but there an additional version check is performed
+3. prebuilds in npm packages

 ## How do you built this package in CI